ben-z-original/enstrect/README.md

 ```

 #### PyTorch3D Issues
-Note that the PyTorch3D installation is known to be tricky.
+PyTorch3D installation can be tricky.
 This especially refers to the alignment of versions of CUDA, PyTorch, and PyTorch3D.
 The configuration that worked in the project is:
 - Ubuntu 20.04
 - CUDA 12.1 with NVIDIA GeForce RTX 2080 Ti
 - PyTorch 2.4.0